 I also like to use What is it? task cards, which have pictures of objects from days gone by, like an old radio or a washing machine.
 Kids are given a clue and then asked to infer what the object is.

 These are really fun to do in pairs and then to correct together.
-I love to see how amazed my students are for so many of the objects!
+I love to see how amazed my students are at so many of the objects!

 6. Teach With Wordless Books